sigstore/model-transparency/model_signing/README.md

 been tampered with after training.

 Signing events are recorded to Sigstore's append-only transparency log.
-Transparency logs make signing events discoverable, so that model signers can monitor the logs and determine if any signing events are unexpected.
-During verification, model verifiers will verify a proof of inclusion from the log, which is handled by the model signing library.
+Transparency logs make signing events discoverable: Model verifiers can validate that the models they are looking at exist in the transparency log by checking a proof of inclusion (which is handled by the model signing library).
+Furthermore, model signers that monitor the log can check for any unexpected signing events.

 Model signers should monitor for occurences of their signing identity in the log.
 Sigstore is actively developing a [log